wunoman/xLB/README.md

 ## Sample
-+ bind Windows API to Lua ( BASE, MESSAGE, GUI, Dialog and SNMP )
++ bind Windows API to Lua ( BASE, MESSAGE, GUI, Dialog and SNMP, ... )

 ## History
-- 20230714 add some function to support char* to wchar_t* utf_8
+- 20230714 add some function(a2w,a2u,...) to support convert char* to wchar_t* utf_8
 - 20230714 allow delay get function pointer for LoadLibray and GetProcAddress
 - 20230714 accept nil as nullptr and push nullptr as nil
 - 20230521 bind C style library with xlb_class, method, constructor, destructor